Dawson County, Montana

 Dawson County is a county located in the U.S. state of Montana.
 As of the 2020 census, the population was 8,940.
 Its county seat is Glendive.

 History

 Dawson County was the tenth county organized in Montana Territory.
 It was created January 15, 1869, four and a half years after Montana Territory was organized.
 Before the formation of Dawson county, the area was the northern half of the original Big Horn County.
 Dawson takes its name from Major Andrew Dawson, manager of the Fort Benton Trading Post for the American Fur Company from 1856 to 1864.

+Between 1910 and 1920 the population increased from 2,500 to 25,000.